-The three lower buttons, MENU, UP, ARROW, and DOWN ARROW work together to control the Wide 2000 menu-controlled user functions.
+The three lower buttons, MENU, UP ARROW, and DOWN ARROW work together to control the Wide 3D Paramount menu-controlled user functions.
+Initially, there will be 7 user menus available.
+If you find that there are menus which are seldom used, these can be "hidden" from the normal menu sequence to simplify operation.

 MENU brings a menu on-screen for adjustment.
-In normal operation, pressing MENU repeatedly will cycle through all available menu headings.
-A men remains on-screen for several seconds allowing user adjustment by means of the ARROW keys.
+In normal operation, pressing MENU repeatedly will cycle through all available menus.
+A menu remains on-screen for several seconds allowing user adjustment by means of the ARROW keys.
 If no adjustment is made in the allotted time, the menu disappears.
-If you need the menu to remain on-screen longer to study the adjustment options, press and hold MENU- the menu will remain on-screen indefinitely.
-Once you release the menu button, the menu will time out.
+If you need the menu to remain on-screen longer to study the adjustment options, press and hold MENU to keep the menu onscreen indefinitely.
+Once you release the MENU button, the menu will time out.

 Once a menu times out, it is still considered the active menu.
-Pressing MENU will bring up the last used menu.
+The Active menu icon is displayed at the top left corner of the display in most modes.
+Pressing MENU will bring up the active menu.
 The UP ARROW and DOWN ARROW make adjustments to menu functions.
 On the left side of every menu there are UP ARROW and DOWN ARROW symbols.
 The symbols indicate which ARROW button has a function in a particular situation.
 Either one or both ARROW buttons can be used to adjust the menu function.
-A hollow ARROW symbol means that the corresponding ARROW button has no function.
+A light gray ARROW symbol means that the corresponding ARROW button has no function.
 Pressing that button will result in no adjustment and the "error" audible will be heard.
-A solid ARROW symbol means that the corresponding ARROW button can be used to affect the menu adjustment.
+A black ARROW symbol means that the corresponding ARROW button can be used to affect the menu adjustment.

-The ARROW buttons often can be used when no menu is on screen.
+The ARROW buttons often can be used when no menu is on-screen.
 In these situations, pressing the ARROW button affects the function of the active (last-used) menu.
 This is a short-cut to menu operation.
-The menu appears on-screen while the adjustment is made and "times out".
+An abbreviated menu appears on-screen while the adjustment is made and "times out".
 A frequently used menu can be adjusted very quickly using this technique.

-After an adjustment is made to a menu function, the menu "times out" after several seconds and the unit will return to normal operation.
+After an adjustment is made to a menu function, the menu "times out" after several seconds and the unit returns to normal operation.
 The sequence in which the menus appear is adjusted by the order that the menus are used.
-The last menu adjusted will always appear first.
-The second most recently used menus will always appear first, and menus which have not recently been adjusted will appear later in the sequence.
+The last menu used will always appear first.
+The second most recently used menu will appear second, etc. This "automatic sequencing" ensures that the most recently used menus will always appear first, and menus which have not recently been adjusted will appear later in the sequence.

-All menus use the same basic layout as shown in figure F. The heading at the top describes the menu function (see Menu Functions for more details on individual functions).
+All menus use the same basic layout as shown in the following figure.
+The heading at the top describes the menu function (see Control Functions for more details on individual functions).
 The UP ARROW and DOWN ARROW symbols to the left of the menu indicate which buttons are available for adjustment.
-In menus which have numerous possible settings such as Depth Range, a range of adjustment indicator shows the total range available and the current setting.
+In menus which have numerous possible settings such as depth range, a range of adjustment indicator shows the total range available and the current setting.
 Within the menu are the options available.
 The selected option or current setting is highlighted in the black box.
 If no adjustment is made, this will be the selected setting.
-Pressing one of the ARROW buttons while the menu is on-screen selects another option.
+Pressing one of the ARROW buttons while the menu is onscreen selects another option.
+After the adjustment is made, the menu will time out and go off-screen.
+A Bird NoteTM will normally appear briefly to confirm the adjustment.